 The minimalist, contemporary aesthetic is new.
 Built-in, white tempered glass cabinetry has replaced the warm wood that once stood in its place.
 The lines are clean, with black powder-coated aluminium borders marking the grooves sought by fingers for access, the absence of handles creating sleek surfaces.

-“I’ve always been partial to white, but was wary of the effect being too clinical,” says the homeowner.
+“I’ve always been partial to white compared to other color ideas, but was wary of the effect being too clinical,” says the homeowner.
 The solution lay in three Tom Dixon Fin Lights affixed above a central cantilevered island.
 Their round forms and blue hue soften the monochromatic linearity of the kitchen.
 “I bought the lights from Gudang and was initially apprehensive about the varying lengths of the cord necessary to accommodate the differences in ceiling height but I love how it turned out.
 The lights throw pretty kaleidoscopic patterns onto the island top, adding fun and glamour,” she says.

 Despite its minimalist décor, a penchant for baking and cooking runs in the family and the kitchen is frequently used.
 Two built-in Smeg ovens square off, one incorporated into the cabinetry with the other in the island.
 A microwave looks over them all from above the alcove that serves as a counter on the opposite side of the kitchen.
 Two Eubiq power tracks run along the counter, offering flexibility to operate the toaster, Cuisinart ice cream machine and KitchenAid.
 In contrast to the newness of the fittings, these appliances — as well as the Gripstand mixing bowl — wear the patina of time.
 “They all have sentimental value — some were wedding presents, for instance,” says the homeowner.
 “My dad gave me the KitchenAid mixer and the Gripstand was my mother’s.”